top of page

 Marine Biologist & Wildlife Ecologist

 Hello!
-I’m Eve, a marine biologist and wildlife ecologist from the South Devon coast.
-My research journey has taken me from Devon to London, where I developed an urban fish and plant monitoring program for green flood defences, funded by the Environment Agency and led by the Thames Estuary Partnership.
-In 2020, I returned to Devon, inspired by the belief that science thrives when it nurtures both the well-being of scientists and the ecosystems we study.
-I’m committed to an approach to science that values creativity, intuition, and human connection.
-Currently I’m working with the DARCEE Project on the Yealm (University of Plymouth), engaging with farmers and landowners to encourage biodiversity across the catchment.
-For updates on my work, feel free to follow my blog or check back here.
+I’m Eve, a marine biologist and ecologist from the South Devon coast, with a fascination for breaking down the divide between science and the arts.
+I like to explore how curiosity, lived experience and ethics shape the ways we understand and work towards restoring our environment.
+Interested in rethinking modern scientific practice, my writing often moves across marine science, environmental anthropology and the philosophy of science - tracing the relationships between oceans, people, culture, and the systems that connect them.
+My research journey to date has focused on sustainable material use in fisheries, asking how we might learn from the past to move beyond plastics.
+I have also worked with estuarine communities in Devon and London, as well as farmers in Devon, to support biodiversity and improve water quality.
+I hold a BSc and an MRes, which underpin my research and writing.
+In 2020, I returned to Devon from London, inspired by the belief that science thrives when it nurtures both the well-being of scientists and the ecosystems we study.
+I’m committed to an approach to science that values creativity, intuition and human connection.
+Currently, I’m working with the DARCEE Project on the Yealm (University of Plymouth), engaging with farmers and landowners to encourage biodiversity across the catchment.
+If you’d like to follow along, you can find updates on my blog or simply check back here from time to time.
 Thanks for visiting!

 Studied at